andymeneely/project-timber-wolf/rules/RULES.md

 The board is a set of modular double-sided hex tiles.
 The rotational orientation does not matter.
 Each tile is Blank on one side, and is a Security tile on the other side.
 A **Security tile** represents an unknown Security Chit that will be drawn from the Security Bag.

 **Adjacent**.
-You are considered adjacent to something if you are on a tile that shares a border with another tile.
+You are adjacent to something if you are on a tile that shares a border with another tile.
 Being on the same tile is *not* considered adjacent.

 **Entrances & Exits**.
 Each board has one or more entrances/exit tiles.
 If a character is on one of these spaces they are considered to be **Outdoors**, otherwise they are Indoors.
 The terms Entrance and Exit refer to the same tile and can be used interchangeably.

-**Limit 2 to Entrance**.
+**Limit 2 to Entrance During Planning**.
 By default, unless the scenario specifies otherwise, Entrance/Exit tiles are limited to 2 characters at the beginning of the heist.
 This limit does not apply to the Escape phase, by default.

 **External**.
-Some abilities refer to "external sides", which are a side of a hex tile that does not lead to a fully-enclosed space by hexes (see figure).
+Some cards refer to "external sides", which are a side of a hex tile that does not lead to a fully-enclosed space by hexes (see figure).
 An "external tile" is a tile with at least one external side.

 **Gaps**.
-Some abilities refer to a "non-tiled gap", which is a hex-spaced area between two hex tiles that does *not* have a hex (see figure).
+Some cards refer to a "non-tiled gap", which is a hex-spaced area between two hex tiles that does *not* have a hex (see figure).

 ---